CollPlant Biotechnologies Ltd. (CLGN) and Kala Pharmaceuticals Inc. (NASDAQ:KALA) Contrasting side by side | New Business Observer

 |0.00

-Table 1 demonstrates CollPlant Biotechnologies Ltd. and Kala Pharmaceuticals Inc.’s gross revenue, earnings per share (EPS) and valuation.
+Table 1 highlights CollPlant Biotechnologies Ltd. and Kala Pharmaceuticals Inc.’s top-line revenue, earnings per share and valuation.

 Profitability